 To view the final Flow Monitoring Report Executive Summary, click the following link:

-In the Fall of 2009, the City began a $740,000 sanitary sewer and manhole lining project that covered nearly 9,000 linear feet of sewer pipe and 51 sanitary sewer manholes.
-This project was funded through the Ohio Public Works Commission.
+In the fall of 2009 the City began a $740,000 sanitary sewer and manhole lining project that covered nearly 9,000 linear feet of sewer and 51 manholes.
+This project, known as Sanitary Sewer Rehabilitation Project Phase I, was funded through the Ohio Public Works Commission.